The Corporate Tax Planning Law Review: Ireland

-Finance Act 2019 introduced changes to Ireland's transfer pricing rules with effect from 1 January 2020.
+The Finance Act 2019 introduced changes to Ireland's transfer pricing rules with effect from 1 January 2020.
 Most importantly, the existing rules were extended to cover non-trading companies, which had until then been exempt.
 Taxpayers within scope must maintain records evidencing their compliance with the arm's-length rules.
-This will, for certain entities, include a requirement to prepare a master file and local file in line with the 2017 OECD Transfer Pricing Guidelines, an additional and potentially costly administrative burden.
+This will, for larger entities, include a requirement to prepare a master file and a local file in line with the 2017 OECD Transfer Pricing Guidelines, an additional and potentially costly administrative burden.
 There is an exemption, applicable for the time being, from documentation requirements for SMEs.

 The legislative framework required to implement country-by-country reporting (CbCR) has been established and enacted, with effect from 1 January 2016.
-Irish Revenue released a set of guidance in respect of the interpretation of legislation and regulations on country-by-country reporting in Ireland, which is being updated periodically.
-In general, the rules apply to MNE groups with revenue exceeding €750 million.
+Irish Revenue released a set of guidance in respect of the interpretation of legislation and regulations on CbCR in Ireland, which is being updated periodically.
+In general, the rules apply to multinational enterprises groups with revenue exceeding €750 million.

 Other than the below points, Ireland does not currently operate what would be considered statutory thin capitalisation rules.
 In broad terms, an Irish-based borrower should be entitled to a tax deduction for payments of interest to a non-local affiliated lender (subject to the introduction of the interest limitation rules under ATAD already described).
 However, there are certain restrictions that would need to be considered, including but not limited to the following: